metamaden/jekyll-now/_posts/2020-2-13-MontyHall.md

 * run Monty_Hall_Simulation:
   + do Monty_Hall_Game up to num_iterations

-I've outlined pseudocode for two functions which loosely correspond to the `mhgame()` and `mhsim()` functions in the `montyhall` package.
-In programming, it's often preferred to break a large problem into discrete smaller sub-problems, wherein each sub-problem solution can be more easily fine-tuned.
-This reductionist approach can make debugging and [unit testing](https://en.wikipedia.org/wiki/Unit_testing) *a lot* easier, especially as projects increase in complexity.
-With these conceptual formulations of the classic Monty Hall problem, let's next look at how I wrote the simulation code.
+This code outlines two functions loosely corresponding to the `mhgame()` and `mhsim()` functions in the R package.
+In programming, it's often preferable to break a large problem into smaller sub-problems so that each sub-problem solution can be more readily fine-tuned.
+This reductive coding approach can make debugging and [unit testing](https://en.wikipedia.org/wiki/Unit_testing) *a lot* easier, especially as projects increase in complexity.
+With these conceptual formulations of the problem in mind, let's look at how I wrote the simulation code.

 # The simulation R code

-I've written 3 functions that allow us to rapidly complete Monty Hall problem simulations while allowing for modification of various game conditions.
+I've written 3 functions to help run the game simulations.
 First, the `mhgame()` function runs a single game or "game iteration."
 Second, `mhsim()` executes a series of game iterations that defines a simulation run, up to N = `niter` total game iterations.
 Finally, `getfw()` takes the output from `mhsim()`, a list of game outcome vectors (either "win" or "loss"), and returns a single vector of win fractions.

 Importantly, `mhsim()` [vectorizes](https://en.wikipedia.org/wiki/Automatic_vectorization) game simulations with `lapply()`.
 Vectorization is a great way to speed up repetitive coding tasks that may otherwise be reflexively implemented in inefficient loops.
 The `lapply()` function is a member of the `apply` [family](https://www.rdocumentation.org/packages/base/versions/3.6.2/topics/lapply) of R functions, which have been specialized for different varieties of vectorization tasks.
 Some other useful ways of speeding up your code can include parallelization of tasks with [multithreading](https://en.wikipedia.org/wiki/Thread_(computing)#Multithreading).
 However, note that some parallelization solutions aren't strictly replicable (e.g. tasks return as they finish in non-determined fashion) and may require additional code and dependencies.
-It's important to tailor the complexity a solution to that of its problem, and thus avoid premature or excessive optimization.
-For our purposes, running tens of thousands of Monty Hall simulations isn't memory intensive, and our operations below will all complete in about a minute or less.
+It's ideal to tailor the solution complexity to that of its problem.
+For our purposes, running tens of thousands of Monty Hall simulations isn't memory intensive, and each operation completes in about a minute or less.

-In `mhsim()`, the `niter` argument specifies the number of game iterations to simulate, and `seed` specifies the value passed to `set.seed()`.
+In `mhsim()`, the `niter` argument specifies the number of game iterations to simulate, and the `seed` argument specifies the seed passed to `set.seed()`.
 Setting the seed allows for *exact replication* of run results even where randomization is implemented.
-Again, randomization is assumed in several of the game steps, and I achived with with the `sample()` function.
+I performed randomization steps using the `sample()` function.

 To show how `mhgame()` delivers on the pseudocode tasks above, I'll describe how it breaks the game into discrete component steps.
 First, the index of the prize door is specified.